code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/csq.md

 Of course!
 If schools prefer to continue using the ECS v5 curriculum, we will continue distributing it to them.
 If they want to use the latest version of ECS, they may also choose to ask the ECS team for it.

-### I was trained on ECS, can I transition to CSE?
+### I was trained on ECS, can I transition to CS ?NAME-TBD??

 For existing ECS teachers who want to try the new curriculum, we’ll also offer a short transitional PD to help familiarize them to the new content.
 The core pedagogy surrounding equity and inquiry as well as the high level conceptual material should be very familiar to ECS teachers.
-You will also be welcome to integrate parts of CSE into your current ECS course at your own pace and as you see fit.
+You will also be welcome to integrate parts of CS ?NAME-TBD? into your current ECS course at your own pace and as you see fit.

 <!--
 #### Can I pilot the new course?